- Chart

 Strengths

-- Established network of campuses across the US.
+- Established network of campuses across the US

 Weaknesses

-- Potential for high student loan debt burden for graduates.
+- Student loan debt burden for graduates

 Opportunities

-- Growing demand for skilled trades professionals.
+- Growing demand for skilled trades workers

 Threats

-- Economic downturns impacting student enrollment.
+- Economic downturns impacting student enrollment

-- Rising operational costs.
+- Rising operational costs

 Competitors and Market Share